opencarecc/opencareMakerPlaybook/how_can_i_structure_a_co-design_session.md

 Audio and video of the meeting has been integrally recorded.

+**2. Second co-design session** - May 11th, 2016

+#### 4) Why and how we decided to organize a co-design session
+(how we structured the two days co-design session + relation with care + empathic approach)

+(Frase ad effetto: DO NOT TRY THIS AT HOME o buon divertimento)

  from many different Milanese communities, making them feel active participants, asking and listening their issues and needs - *don't be afraid to get your hands dirty!*